 Rock Stars, My Maths - These systems use minimal pupil data such as name and date of birth.
 Pupil data is deleted once they leave Leechpool.

 JSPC - This is our IT supplier who manage our server and IT systems.
 Data is held on a cloud system.
 JSPC work with many schools in the West Sussex area are are GDPR compliant.
 See JSPC Data policy.

 Cool Milk - When a Reception child starts at Leechpool their name, date of birth and class are sent to cool milk to provide free milk.
 See Cool Milk GDPR statement.

-Tempest Photography - Tempest take the school photos each year.
+Vancols Photography - Vancols take the school photos each year.
 They are given via SIMS a list of all of the children with a barcode that hold identification information.
 Once the photos are taken this barcode enables the photographs to be uploaded into SIMS for identification of children.
-See the Tempest statement.
+See the Vancols statement.

 All Governors and staff have been made aware of the new GDPR regulations.
 New staff are given this information at their induction and are expected to read the Data Protection policy.
 Staff have access to the important policies and some are displayed in the staff room.

 Leechpool Primary have a procedure to deal with any breach in data security.
 Any breach will be reported to and dealt with by the DPO.
 The breach will be recorded, investigated and steps taken to lessen any impact.
 The DPO will decide if the breach is significant enough to report to the ICO.
 This must be done within 72 hours of the data breach.
 The DPO will evaluate the breach, risk assess and put in any changes to data security or process as required.